 Phil Cowley and Rob Ford's new book Sex, Lies and the Ballot Box pulls together different experts in political research to discuss the broader issues surrounding our vote, including the British public's perceptions about sex and politics.

-Joe Twyman, head of political and social research at YouGov and Bernadeta Wilk conducted a number of surveys asking a nationally representative sample of British adults about their views on the sexual behavior of "normal" Brits, specific party supporters, and lastly their own.
+Joe Twyman, head of political and social research at YouGov and Bernadeta Wilk conducted a number of surveys asking a nationally representative sample of British adults about their views on the sexual behaviour of "normal" Brits, specific party supporters, and lastly their own.

-The results found that Labour supporters are expected to be the best in bed; the public believe them to be "confident" and "long lasting," if a little "rough" at times.
-Labour activists themselves boast their bedroom antics to be "exciting," "varied," and "experimental."
+The results found that Labour supporters are expected to be the best in bed; the public believe them to be "confident" and "long lasting", if a little "rough" at times.
+Labour activists themselves boast their bedroom antics to be "exciting", "varied" and "experimental".

 UKIP are slightly less self-assured, admitting that they are "lazy" in bed and less likely to be exciting, although they go mad for a dildo.

-While public opinion is that Lib Dems would be "boring," "submissive," and "gentle," the survey shows that they're relatively, well, liberal: "Erotic massages," "orgies," and "sex with transexuals" all came out top on the Lib Dem list.
+While public opinion is that Lib Dems would be "boring", "submissive" and "gentle", the survey shows that they're relatively, well, liberal; "erotic massages", "orgies" and "sex with transexuals" all came out top on the Lib Dem list.

 Although Conservatives say they have more frequent sex than most, they seem to be all quantity over quality.
-Consistently conventional, Conservative supporters say they have less imagination than the average Brit and are less likely to fantasize or take part in anything kinky.
+Consistently conventional, Conservative supporters say they have less imagination than the average Brit and are less likely to fantasise or take part in anything kinky.